Indian nationality law: Company administration

 The East India Company was founded by royal charter in 1600 and granted a monopoly on all English trade with Asia.
-Over the course of the 17th century, the company secured a strong commercial presence in the Indian subcontinent through trade in indigo dye, saltpeter, and Indian textiles.
-Operations became more lucrative as the Mughal Empire entered into decline in the 18th century, giving the company opportunity to gain further advantages by intervening in regional politics.
 The vast financial resources of the firm and its superior military enabled it to defeat rival European trade companies and become the dominant power in India.
 The company itself ruled as the direct governing body from 1757 to 1858, though sovereignty was often shared with the Crown.
 Although legislation was enacted referencing British subjects in India, no comprehensive nationality statute existed to define which persons were subjects, leaving the status of native Indians ambiguous throughout this period.

 Legislation passed in 1852 allowed foreigners residing in territory governed by the East India Company to naturalise as British subjects by application to the government.
 There was no minimum residence requirement and candidates simply needed approval from a relevant official.
 The oath of allegiance administered to successful applicants required them to swear loyal service to the company, as well as allegiance to the British monarch.